GorbulasDev/learnelectra/docs/restore_mnemonic.md

    ```
    ~/Library/Application Support and then click on Go
    ```
-   *   Delete any folders in here called Electra or Electra Destop
+   *   Delete any folders in here called Electra or Electra Desktop

 4. Download and install Electra Desktop Wallet ver.
 1.0.6 from this link for your OS version [https://github.com/Electra-project/electra-desktop/releases/tag/v1.0.6](https://github.com/Electra-project/electra-desktop/releases/tag/v1.0.6)
    - You may have to expand the Assets tab to see the downloads